Madurai–Chennai Egmore Express

-The Madurai Junction–Chennai Egmore Superfast Express or Mahal Superfast Express is a Superfast Express train belonging to Indian Railways – Southern Railway zone that runs between Madurai Junction and Tambaram in India.
+The 22623 / 22624 Madurai–Tambaram Superfast Express or Mahal Superfast Express is a superfast express train belonging to Indian Railways – Southern Railway zone that runs between Madurai Junction and Tambaram in India.

 It operates as train number 22624 from Madurai Junction to Chennai Egmore and as train number 22623 in the reverse direction, serving the state of Tamil Nadu.
 It shares its rakes with 12651/12652 Tamil Nadu Sampark Kranti Express.
 From April 2021, it runs with brand new LHB rakes.